Welcome To Your Phlebotomy Training and Certification Guide!

 Where does a Phlebotomist Usually Work?

 One of the benefits of getting trained and certified as a Phlebotomist is that you have a skill set that you can take to various workplaces.
-Hospitals, Walk-in Clincs, Blood Banks, Laboratories and Nursing Homes are just some examples of places where you can find yourself working.
+Hospitals, Walk-in Clinics, Blood Banks, Doctor’s offices, Laboratories and Nursing Homes are just some examples of places where you can find yourself employed.

 While many states will recognize certification from one of the National Phlebotomy agencies, some states have their own training requirements for working in that state.
 If you’re thinking of working as a Phlebotomy technician in a new state, you should definitely use our interactive map below to review the specific requirements for certification in that State.

-What’s the Best Place to Get Proper Training?
+Where’s the Best Place to Receive Proper Training?

 There are hundreds of schools that offer Phlebotomy Technician training programs.
 Some major Universities like the University of California Irvine will offer training programs, as will community colleges, medical colleges and vocational schools.
 We have created a cool directory of schools where you can search for colleges offering programs in your area.
 We have also teamed up with Campus Explorer, which provides a more up-to-date and detailed listings of schools and colleges in your area.